 Bio: Jeannette Bohg a Professor for Robotics at Stanford University and directs the Interactive Perception and Robot Learning Lab.
 Her research generally explores two questions: What are the underlying principles of robust sensorimotor coordination in humans, and how we can implement these principles on robots?
 Research on this topic lies at the intersection of Robotics, Machine Learning and Computer Vision, and her lab focuses specifically on Robotic Grasping and Manipulation.

-In her research group iROSA, Dr. Chalvatzaki and her new team will research the topic of "Robot Learning of Mobile Manipulation for Assistive Robotics".
-Dr. Chalvatzaki proposes new methods at the intersection of machine learning and classical robotics, taking one step further the research for embodied AI robotic assistants.
-The research in iROSA proposes novel methods for combined planning and learning for enabling mobile manipulator robots to solve complex tasks in house-like environments, with the human-in-the-loop of the interaction process.
+In her research group, iROSA, Dr. Chalvatzaki, and her new team will research the topic of "Robot Learning of Mobile Manipulation for Assistive Robotics."
+Dr. Chalvatzaki proposes new methods at the intersection of machine learning and classical robotics, taking the research for embodied AI robotic assistants one step further.
+The research in iROSA proposes novel methods for combined planning and learning to enable mobile manipulator robots to solve complex tasks in house-like environments, with the human-in-the-loop of the interaction process.